 For the past twenty years, I’ve worked in various capacities in higher education.
 I’ve been an instructor in the classroom (both undergraduate and graduate); I’ve been a research technician, conducting statistical analyses using data sets both large and small; and for the lion’s share of the past twenty years I’ve been a counselor—an academic counselor.
 I retired from full-time employment at a large university five years ago; since then, in semi-retirement, I have worked part time at a community college as an academic counselor, and I love it.
-I also enjoy my freelance work at home as a copyeditor, blog writer, and occasional voiceover guy.
-I keep busy and, for the most part, out of trouble.
+I also enjoy my freelance work at home as a copyeditor and blog writer.
+I stay busy and, for the most part, out of trouble.
 Continue reading “How Do You Explain What You Do for a Living?”

 I’ve been following Liz Dexter’s blog for a while and often appreciate her helpful posts.
 As a copyeditor who uses style sheets with every project, I’m taking her up on her offer to reblog this informative piece.
 (Thank you, Liz!)